Medically reviewed by Aimee Paik, MD, MD

 Working up a sweat is fun and healthy, but sweaty fabric against your skin?
 Not so much.
 Your post-workout glow may be contributing to your breakouts!
 Dr. Kober says, “Wash your face, chest, and back after working out to remove sweat quickly.”
 Moisture, heat, and bacteria create the perfect environment for breakouts to happen.
 The best way to avoid them is to wash off sweat and get into clean, dry clothes as soon as you can.
 (Pro-tip: if you keep breaking out in the same places on your chest or back, your sports bra may be to blame!
 Try taking it off and showering right after you workout to see if your skin clears.)

 There’s no way to avoid it – stress is a part of our daily lives.
-Feeling overwhelmed and stressed can of all kinds of skin concerns like eczema, psoriasis, and, of course, acne.
+Feeling overwhelmed and stressed can trigger flare ups of all kinds of skin concerns like eczema, psoriasis, and, of course, acne.
 It can even impact your scalp by exacerbating seborrheic dermatitis (causing flakes) and telogen effluvium which leads to hair loss.
 Mitigating stress isn’t just good for your mental health – it helps your skin, too.
 Dr. Mamina Turegano let us know how she handled the stress of planning a wedding, saying, “I tried to get into a routine with meditation.
 If you are having trouble figuring out where to even begin with meditation, I recommend either checking out the Headspace app or the Ziva Meditation online courses.
 I also got into a regular exercise routine.
 Just taking time to myself every morning was helpful and making sure to spend time with my family and friends.”
 If her routine is good enough for a bride-to-be, it’s well-worth a try!

 Eating right, applying sunscreen, exercising, and staying away from stress – there aren’t any secret shortcuts when it comes to good skin.
 These lifestyle choices are tried, true, and dermatologist-recommended.
 What could be better?